xuankimtran/docs-1/pages/katalon-analytics/docs/testops-terminology.md

 **<details><summary>Assertions</summary>**
 Determine whether the automated test case succeeds or not.

-Katalon TestOps provides users a specific view of assertions in each test case to evaluate the quality of test cases and ensure your tested application/software is working correctly.
+Katalon TestOps provides you with a specific view of assertions in each test case to evaluate the quality of test cases and ensure your tested application/software is working correctly.

-Assertions help checking whether a condition is true (e.g., whether labels, data, API responses are rendered correctly).
+Assertions help to check whether a condition is true (e.g., whether labels, data, API responses are rendered correctly).
 </details>

 **<details><summary>BDD Test Result</summary>**